Apply here. (Applications due Friday, January 25, 2019)

 Address of fellowship placement: 1615 M St NW Washington, DC 20036

-The Energy and Climate Policy Fellow will play a key role in the execution of The Wilderness Society's campaign to ensure public lands are part of the climate solution.
-Working directly with the Deputy Director for Outreach and Engagement, the Carbon Management Campaign Director, and the Senior Director of the Energy & Climate Program, the Fellow will be engaged in identifying, developing, and advocating for TWS’s energy and climate policy initiatives.
-The Fellow will coordinate closely with both DC-based and regional TWS staff to provide research and strategic support for emerging policy proposals and issues, and will also have opportunities to develop her or his own strategy proposals for consideration by program leaders.
-The focus of the Fellow's work will be in three
+Based in Denver (preferred) or Washington, DC, the Energy and Climate Policy Fellow will play a key role in the execution of The Wilderness Society's campaign to ensure public lands are part of the climate solution.
+Working directly with the Advocacy Director, Campaign Manager, and the Senior Director of the Energy & Climate Program, the Fellow will be engaged in identifying, developing, and advocating for TWS’s energy and climate policy initiatives.
+The Fellow will coordinate closely with TWS staff in DC and the regions to provide research and strategic support for emerging policy proposals and issues, and will also have opportunities to develop her or his own strategy proposals for consideration by program leaders.
+The Fellow's work will focus on three areas:

-- Addressing climate consequences of energy development on public lands.
+- Equitably addressing climate consequences of energy development on public lands

 Examples of specific responsibilities, projects, tasks, and/or duties of the Fellow include:

-- Work with the TWS Energy Campaign team to help craft, evaluate and advocate for innovative, affirmative, and effective policy solutions that help reduce climate emissions from energy development on public lands and support responsibly sited renewable energy.
+- Work with the TWS Energy and Climate team to help craft, evaluate and advocate for innovative, equitable, and effective policy solutions that reduce climate emissions from energy development on public lands and support responsibly sited renewable energy

-- Work with the TWS Outreach team to create and execute on events, letters, petitions, and organize key constituencies to advocate for reduce climate emission from public lands energy development.
+- Work with the TWS Energy and Climate team to create and execute on events, letters, petitions, and other means of organizing key constituencies to advocate for and reduce climate emissions from public lands energy development.

-- Engage coalition partners through regular meetings and events to coordinate on advocacy and policy development with members of TWS team.
+- Engage coalition partners through regular meetings and events to coordinate on advocacy and policy development with members of TWS’s team.

 - Work with TWS staff, the Bureau of Land Management, Department of the Interior, and Administration officials to provide analysis and advocate for key agency policies that contribute to administrative and legislative protections for public lands.

-- Provide research on issues relating to energy development on public lands, including how to better measure, track and manage the climate consequences.
+- Produce research and analysis on issues relating to energy development on public lands, including how to better measure, track and manage the climate consequences.

-- Research, write and edit materials in support of TWS’s energy policy and advocacy goals, such as reports, fact sheets, blogs, newsletters, and educational materials.
+- Author and edit materials in support of TWS’s energy policy and advocacy goals, such as reports, fact sheets, blogs, story maps, newsletters, and educational materials

 - Identify emerging and contentious issues in the clean energy policy and public lands arenas and help produce research, white papers, and other materials to respond quickly.

-- Excellent written and oral communication skills.
-Able to quickly learn and effectively explain complex and technical issues to a diverse audience.
+- Capacity to quickly learn and effectively explain complex and technical issues to diverse audiences.

 - Demonstrated research abilities and attention to detail.